-COURSE TITLE DESCRIPTION PREREQUISITES INTERMEDIATE PHOTOGRAPHY This one-year course builds on the skills and knowledge acquired in Beginning Photography.
+COURSE TITLE DESCRIPTION PREREQUISITES PHOTOGRAPHY BEGINNING PHOTOGRAGHY This one-year course provides students with the fundamentals of photography.
+Topics include photographic vision, operating cameras, image processing, output, and quality control.
+Instructional practices will incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to our society.
+The appropriate use of technology is an integral part of this course.
+This course fulfills one Arts/Humanities credit required for graduation.
+Photo Majors Only Concurrent enrollment in Design Crafts Fee: \$65 plus \$30 for Photo Paper INTERMEDIATE PHOTOGRAPHY This one-year course builds on the skills and knowledge acquired in Beginning Photography.
 Students gain experience in the advanced principles of photography as well as create and exhibit photographic work.
 Instructional practices will incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to our society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one Arts/Humanities credit required for graduation.
-Photo Majors Only Completion of Beginning Photography and Teacher Recommendation STUDIO ART: PHOTO This one-year course is designed to provide an opportunity for advanced students to develop proficiency levels in particular areas of art.
+Photo Majors Only Completion of Beginning Photography and Teacher Recommendation Fee: \$65 plus other supplies STUDIO ART: PHOTO This one-year course is designed to provide an opportunity for advanced students to develop proficiency levels in particular areas of art.
 Students develop an area of exploration, creating, evaluating, and critiquing their body of work.
 Students study related historical background and regional variations.
 Students assemble a portfolio to demonstrate growth and exhibit their work.
 Through collaboration and production, connections will be made between visual art and their academic studies, lives, and the world around them.
 Instructional practices incorporate integration of diversity awareness including appreciation for all cultures and their important contribution to our society.
 The appropriate use of technology is an integral part of this course.
-This course fulfills one Fee: \$60 plus other supplies Photo Majors Only Concurrent Enrollment in Intermediate Photography and Teacher Recommendation Fee: \$60 plus other PHOTOGRAPHY III Arts/Humanities credit required for graduation.
-This one-year, project-based course builds on the skills and knowledge acquired in Photography II.
-Students gain experience with the advanced principles of commercial photography.
-Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
+This course fulfills one Arts/Humanities credit required for graduation.
+Photo Majors Only Concurrent Enrollment in Intermediate Photography and Teacher Recommendation Fee: \$65 plus other supplies ADVANCED PHOTOGRAPHY This one-year, project-based course builds on the skills and knowledge acquired in Intermediate Photography.
+Students gain experience with the advanced principles of photography.
+Instructional practices will incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to our society.
 The appropriate use of technology is an integral part of this course.
-This course fulfills either one of the elective credits or the Arts/Humanities credit required for high school graduation. supplies Photo Majors Only Completion of Photography II and Teacher Recommendation Fee: \$60 for photo majors plus other supplies PHOTOGRAPHY III LAB This one-year course is designed to provide extended laboratory experience for students concurrently enrolled in Photography III.
-This course provides an in-depth lab experience that applies the processes, concepts, and principles as described in the course goals.
-Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology is an integral part of this course.
-This course fulfills one of the elective credits required for high school graduation.
-Photo Majors Only Concurrent enrollment in Photography III and Teacher Recommendation Fee: \$60 plus other supplies PHOTO AS (ADVANCED STUDY) This one-year course provides students who have achieved all content standards in Photography an advanced study through investigation and in-depth research.
+This course fulfills one Arts/Humanities credit required for graduation.
+Photo Majors Only Completion of Intermediate Photography and Teacher Recommendation Fee: \$65 for photo majors plus other supplies PHOTO AS This one-year course provides students who have achieved all content standards in Photography an advanced study through investigation and in-depth research.
 The student collaborates with the supervising teacher to design and implement the topic of study.
 Coursework may include various work-based learning experiences such as internships and job shadowing, involvement in a school-based enterprise, completion of a capstone project, and/or portfolio development.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one of the elective credits required for high school graduation and may be repeated.
-Photo Majors only Completion of Photography III and Teacher Recommendation Fee: \$60 for photo majors plus cost of additional supplies
+Photo Majors only Concurrent Enrollment in Advanced Photography and Teacher Recommendation Fee: \$65 for photo majors plus cost of additional supplies